llamaxyz/llama/documentation/PolicyManagement.md

 Since Llama instances only have space for 255 roles total, the need to repurpose old and unused roles may surface over time.
 It is for this reason that the `updateRoleDescription` method exists.
 `updateRoleDescription` takes two arguments: role and description.
-Note that this method only changes the semantic meaning of a role, not the actual power that role holds within the Llama instance; be sure that the updated role has the correct permissions and approval/disapproval powers when updating a role.
+Note that this method only changes the semantic meaning of a role, not the actual power that role holds within the Llama instance; be sure that the updated role has the correct permission IDs and approval/disapproval powers when updating a role.

 ### Granting Roles